 Question #28 asked: “Will you swear unqualified allegiance to the United States of America and faithfully defend the United States from any or all attacks by foreign or domestic forces, and foreswear any form of allegiance or obedience to the Japanese emperor, or any other foreign government, power or organization?”

+The first question troubled incarcerees who feared leaving vulnerable family members behind in the camps.
+It also offended Japanese Americans who had previously served in the U.S. forces but were discharged or reclassified to IV-C, a classification reserved for aliens.
 The second question perplexed U.S.-born Japanese Americans who never had any allegiance to the Japanese emperor in the first place.
 It also raised concerns for foreign-born Japanese immigrants who feared answering “yes” would render them stateless refugees, since they were not yet able to naturalize into U.S. citizens at this time.

 The War Relocation Authority labeled those who answered “no” or refused to give an affirmative answer to these two questions as “disloyal” and sent them to the Tule Lake Segregation Center.
 This group—known as “no-no’s”—made up about 12,000 of the 78,000 incarcerees surveyed.
 For decades after the war, “no-no’s” were stigmatized as traitors by the Nikkei community and the general public.